-The MTN-027 study includes a total of 13 study visits including the Screening Visit which is taking place today after you sign this informed consent form.
-Visits will take place here, at this study clinic.
+The MTN-028 study includes a total of 13 study visits, including the Screening Visit which is taking place today after you sign this informed consent form.
+Visits will take place here at this study clinic and at [SITE TO INCLUDE ALTERNATE LOCATION].

-The procedures done at this visit (the screening visit) will take about [sites to insert time].
+The procedures done at this visit (the screening visit) will take about [SITE TO INSERT TIME].